Su-informatics-lab/ipo-dictionary/docs/development.md

 ```
 Repeat steps 4-6 above in order to create a new tagged version of the `schema.json` file for final testing.
 The naming convention for the tag should be something like: `2.1.0-rc1`.
 When you push the tagged schema file in step 6 it will become available for final testing in staging and other environments.

 When testing is complete, merge your changes into the `main` branch.
-This will trigger a new release of the dictionary.
 Because the main branch is protected, you will need to create a pull request and have it reviewed by a team member.
 This process is most easily accomplished using the GitHub web interface or the GitHub desktop application.
+After the PR is closed and the changes are merged, you can (and should) remove the release branch.
+The Github web UI should prompt for this when completing the merge.

 ## Step 8: Create a release
 After your changes have been merged into the `main` branch, create a new release.
 This will tag the release with a version number and make it available for deployment in a Gen3 environment.